Ghost-Hackers/Ghost-Hackers.bot/README.md

 ### 📚 Dynamic Help Command: Navigating the Ethereal Realms

 Effortlessly navigate through the exclusive features tailored for your organization with a dynamically generated help command.
-This feature is a guide, navigating you through the ethereal realms of Ghost Hackers Bot.
+This feature is a guide, navigating you through the ethereal realms of Codergeist Phantom.

 - **Usage:**
   - Access the help command with `!help_me` for information about available commands.